vives-web-essentials-2019/exercises/01-hello-world/hello-world/README.md

 > Another way of telling your browser to use the local machine is by using the ip address `127.0.0.1`. `127.0.0.1` and `localhost` are synonyms so you can choose what ever you are happy with.
 The result is exactly the same.

-Ok, now that our HTTP server is up and running lets reload the webpage in Chrome by pressing the `F5` key.
+Ok, now that our HTTP server is up and running lets reload the webpage in Chrome or FireFox by pressing the `F5` key.

 ## 404 object not found